 But for one of our kids the take-a-sack lunch tradition didn’t blend with the need to do what everyone else was doing.
 This child observed all the other sixth grade kids buying their lunch and desperately wanted to join in.
 So our pre-teen decided to simply drop the lunch made that morning in the trash and walk through the line with all the other “cool” kids.

-Unbeknownst to us most parents paid by the semester so the adult worker in the cafeteria simply recorded our child’s name on the list…day after day after day.
+Unbeknownst to us, most parents paid for lunches by the semester, so the adult worker in the cafeteria simply recorded our child’s name on the list…day after day after day.
 I’m sure it never occurred to this not-yet-mature pre-teen mind that mom and dad would get a bill one day for a semester of charged lunches!

 God answered our prayer when one day a younger sibling saw the older sibling throw away the lunch and walk out of the cafeteria carrying a tray.
 I’m sure this one felt a jealous pang of manifest unfairness!
-“Why can’t I buy my lunch?” was surely the thought.
-And so that night the question was posed.
+And so that night the sibling asked why they couldn’t get the same lunch.
 What followed was a lengthy inquisition to get to the truth.

 Our offending child learned quickly that doing what the others were doing was costly.
 For a very long time this one was doing extra jobs to earn the money to repay us for all those charged lunches, an unimaginably large sum for a sixth grader.